oduvan/django-ucsvlog/README.rst

 Middleware logs
 _______________

-Every user's request collecting in logs.
-If the following settings you can configure what exactly info you want to save.
+Every user's request is saved in logs.
+In the following settings you can configure which exact info you want to save.

-``UCSVLOG_REQUEST_FIELDS`` - this fields are storing in the first middleware ( LogRequestInfo ),
-before the others middleware will be called.
+``UCSVLOG_REQUEST_FIELDS`` -these are the fields of request which will store data in logs.
+These fields will store date in the first middleware  ( LogRequestInfo )  until the other middlewares will be called.
-In this fields we can save all request information, such as user's ip, browser version, GET or POST data etc.
+In these fields we can save all request information, such as user's ip, browser version, GET or POST data etc.

 Default value is ['http_host', 'browser_uuid', 'remote_addr', 'path', 'get',